WEC-Sim/WEC-Sim/_sources/code_structure.txt

 Constraint Class
 ~~~~~~~~~~~~~~~~~~
 The constraint class file, ``constraintClass.m``, is located in the ``//WEC-Sim/source/objects`` directory.
-WEC-Sim constraint blocks connect WEC bodies to on one another (and possibly to the seabed) by constraining DOFs.
+WEC-Sim constraint blocks connect WEC bodies to one another (and possibly to the seabed) by constraining DOFs.
 The properties of the constraint class (``constraintClass``) are defined in the ``constraint`` object.
 Within the ``wecSimInputFile.m``, users must initialize each iteration the constraint class (``constraintClass``) and specify the constraint ``name``, by including the following lines::